North Korean Troops, Ships Detected at South Korea Border

 This comes after North Korea destroyed the Kaesong liaison office earlier this week, and seems to be driven by anger over South Korean defectors sending propaganda leaflets north.
 Such incidents with leaflets are common flashpoints for short-term flareups.

 South Korea has suggested exchanging envoys to meet and discuss this situation, but have been shot down.
-A conflict wouldn’t benefit anybody, but North Korea seems to believe they need another major show of force right now amid stalled diplomacy.
+A conflict wouldn’t benefit anybody, but North Korea seems to believe they need another major show of force right now amid stalled diploma

 0 Comments: